Macrometacorp/jsC8/GETTING_STARTED.md

 }
 ```

 Below line should print the jwt token.
-However, this is just for demonstative
+However, this is just for demonstrative
 purposes as this token will be added to further requests.
 Simple client.login
 should suffice for most cases.